kotaaaa/github_resume/README_EN.md

 |**Email**|kota.k.1132.pda@gmail.com|

 ## **Objective**
-I want to be in an environment where I can use my development experience to gain more challenging and global development experience.
+During master deploma, I was engaged in research on natural language processing and data mining.
+My achievements during studies, including external presentations at peer-reviewed international conferences, have been recognized, and I was selected for a half-tuition scholarship(JASSO).
+Currently, as a web application engineer, I am in charge of the backend, frontend, and system operation of a consumer electronics EC service.

 ## **Summary**
-- Software Engineer with 1 years of experience in Java / Typescript
+- Software Engineer with 1 years and 6 month of experience in Java / Javascript
 - 1 years of Internal user's real data analysis work and presentation at academic conference (Internship Program)
 - Research achievements in natural language processing and web mining through 3 years